R0NAM1/SimpleCast/README.md

 - ✓ Allow option to make connecting text 'bit.ly link', 'to connect', or just 'info'.
 - ✓ Website grabbing for slideshow, add thread to do screenshots every 60 seconds
 - ✓ Allow option to flip info and text on screen every 120 seconds for burn in protection
+- ✓ Add debug for server, will show all relevent debug data, time to draw frame, receiver frame, resolution other
+- Logging to file in home directory or local directory: Format ## Month/Day/Year 13:00 (Severity) Action

 - Test all edgecases?

-- Add debug for server, will show all relevent debug data, time to draw frame, receiver frame, resolution other
-- Logging to file in home directory or local directory: Format ## Month/Day/Year 13:00 (Severity) Action
-- Add option to replace slideshow with video file, like a cozy fireplace or livestream (Rosa the Sea Otter?)
 - Implement mDNS discovery for browser client
 - Finish Browser Extension Clients, glow up and CSS overhaul